thomhastings/attackvector/README.md

 _A: Yes, to disable Tor globally simple exit Vidalia, then run the command "/etc/init.d/polipo stop", and finally comment out the config in "/etc/apt/apt.conf.d/0000runtime-proxy" and "/etc/wgetrc".
 FYI, TOR does not affect anything that is not intentionally proxied through Polipo, meaning that it will not interfere with NMAP, etc._

 **Q: Is this only GNOME 3, or can I switch to MATE/KDE/alternate?**
 _Kaneda: Right now I'm building for GNOME 3 specifically, but I will come out with a KDE version due to popular demand.
 Feel free to give your input regarding alternate window managers and I'll see what I can do._
-_Thom_: I like compiz, tiling window managers, and buuf icon theme.
+_Thom_: I like compiz, screen, tiling windows, drop-down terminal emulators from hotkeys (like Tilda, Guake, or Yakuake) and the Buuf icon theme.
-Here's a brainstorm:
+Here's a quick UI brainstorm...
 [razor-qt](http://razor-qt.org)
 [compiz](http://compiz.org)
 [qtile](http://qtile.org)
 [openbox](http://openbox.org)
 [fluxbox](http://fluxbox.org)
 [ion](http://tuomov.iki.fi/software)
-I also love the Buuf icon theme:
+I **love** the Buuf icon theme:
 [buuf](http://buuficontheme.free.fr)
-Also obviously MATE, XFCE, LXDE, etc.
+Also obviously we could use MATE, XFCE, or LXDE, etc.

 **Q: One of your design goals is a Windows XP theme? (camouflage)**
-_Kaneda: This is one that's up for debate, but given Thom's insistence that we include it I will get around to it at some point in the near future._
+_Kaneda: This is one that's up for debate, but given @thomhastings' insistence that we include it I will get around to it at some point in the near future._
 _Thom_: Here's the link from Tails' design: [Windows Camouflage](https://tails.boum.org/doc/first_steps/startup_options/windows_camouflage/index.en.html), also: [phillips321 did it on BT5](http://www.phillips321.co.uk/2012/08/28/making-backtrack5-look-like-xp/).
+I think it's totally useful to avoid suspicion from shoulder-surfers and nosy nancies.

 **Q: Aren't kiddies going to use this tool to...
 ChaOS?!**
 _A: Probably.
 I'm not a lawyer.
 Here is an official-ish blurb: Customarily, I (@KenSoona) am not responsible for any malicious use of this tool, and I hope that releasing it and its source code engenders better information security for the community at large._